 I finished this bundt cake with a peppermint and vanilla glaze, then sprinkled the top with some crushed candy canes for color.
 The peppermint in the glaze is a big bolder than the mint in the cake, giving the cake a refreshing finish without being overpowering.
 I made my glaze on the thick side so that it would create neat lines on the cake.
-Thinning out the glaze with a little more milk will enable you to evenly cover the whole bundt, so feel free to adjust the consistency to get the finished look you like best.
+If you like a bit more coverage, you can thin the glaze by adding a little bit more milk to the mixture.

 Vanilla Bean Peppermint Bundt Cake

 3 cups all purpose flour

 1/2 tsp salt